-- 1. Section 141 continues the pay freeze through February 2, 2024.
+- standard biweekly pay period cycle).
 During this time, a freeze-covered employee may not receive a pay rate increase, except as provided by section H of this guidance. - 2.
 The Vice President's payable rate of pay during calendar year 2024 continues to be \$235,100. - 3.
 The payable rates for freeze-covered Executive Schedule individuals (or an employee paid at an EX rate under law) during calendar year 2024 are shown in the table below.
 These are the same rates that applied in calendar year 2023.
 (These frozen rates were put into effect in January 2019 by increasing the 2013 EX rates by 1.9 percent and rounding to the nearest \$100.)